feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_circuits.md

 To return to parent circuit:
 - Use the navigation breadcrumbs (if visible)
-- Click **Circuits** dropdown and select parent circuit
+- Hover **Circuits** and select the parent circuit
 - Close the current region tab

 ### Viewing Hierarchy

-The **Circuits** dropdown shows:
+The **Circuits** list is a flat name list, not a tree:
-- All regions in hierarchical tree structure
+- On the root scene top bar, every circuit under the main circuit
-- Current region highlighted
+- On a tab bar, the circuits directly inside the open region
-- Quick navigation to any region
+- The main circuit itself is not in the list

 ## Region Structure